foundev/foundev.github.io/_posts/2022-10-06-new-minimal-dep-vimrc-with-ale.md

 <a href="https://github.com/vim-syntastic/syntastic">Syntastic</a> was one of the old trusty packages I would install through vim packages and it worked a treat but it has moved on
 as many projects do and the page actually recommended <a href="https://github.com/dense-analysis/ale">ALE</a>.
 Ale provides a lot that syntastic didn't including completion and lsp support and usually it needs little to no configuration (it picked up golps instantly).
 I played around with it at work and integrated some other plugins and was pretty happy.
 Later when I started working on something at home
 I tried this more minimal version and still found it very pleasing to use.
-I have only installed <a href="https://github.com/vim-airline/vim-airline">airline</a> and ALE in my vim plugins. in my vim plugins.
+I have only installed <a href="https://github.com/vim-airline/vim-airline">airline</a> and ALE in my vim plugins.
 </p>

 <h2>actual vimrc</h2>